08.1 Dhekunu Mala

 “That’s where we are going.”

-A day later he came with three pieces of 20 feet long bamboo poles with tenons driven into the ends to join them together.
+A day later he came with three pieces of twenty feet long bamboo poles with tenons driven into the ends to join them together.

 Floors of the house was wood finished on top of a concrete layer.
 It appeared black however cool.
 Habib and Shakir unwrapped the items inside the wooden box.
-Some he carried in the luggage.
+Some gear he carried in the luggage as well.
 They took the processing kits and accessories to the room standing opposite.

-Habib assembled an antenna and screwed up the rods.
-Shakir carried a cable roll on his shoulder and a tool kit in his hand.
-They crossed the brook in hip deep water to the other side.
+Footloose Habib assembled an antenna and screwed up the rods.
+Shakir carried a roll of cable on his head and a tool kit in his hand.
+They crossed the creek in hip-deep water to the other side.

-Again, in this space where the underbrush was cleared, there stood a hut thirty yards from the bank.
-A hut built of timber.
+Again, in this space where the underbrush was cleared, there stood a cabin some thirty yards from the bank.
+A cabin built of timber.
 A nice wooden door in the middle and grey painted windows on the sides.
-The roof covered of moss and an overhang build around a tree in a blocking position to the door.
-Tall trees gave shade and the ground covered of grass.
+The roof covered of moss and an overhang built around a tree in a blocking position to the door.
+Tall trees gave shade and ground covered of grass.

-Habib looked for a tree ten yards away from the hut.
-“Start digging a trough six inches deep to the hut to lay the cable.
+Habib looked for a tree ten yards away from the cabin.
+“Dig a trough six inches deep to lay the cable.
 I climb this tree.
-Show me the pole.”
+Shove me the pole!”

-“We have to fix this radio setup,” said Habib, “A very expensive piece and a recent model.
-Collins KMW-1 transceiver, speaker, console and power supply.
-This is a type they use in American spy planes.”
+“We have to fix this radio setup,” Habib said, “An expensive piece and a recent model.
+Collins KMW-1 transceiver, speakers, console and power supply.
+This is precisely what they use in American spy planes.”

-They installed the modules and fixed the cables before sundown.
-Power connected and the setup hidden in the closet.
-He pulled a chair beside the open closet and sat down to listen to its beeps.
+They fixed the modules and connected the cables before sunset.
+Power supplied and the setup hidden in the closet.
+Habib pulled a chair beside the open closet and sat down to listen to its beeps.
 He began to call, “Dhekunu Mala calling Malikurva!”

 And there was a response, “Malikurva receiving you loud and clear!”